-It is the practice of what has unjustly obtained the name of civilization (and the practice merits not to be called either charity or policy) to make some provision for persons becoming poor and wretched, only at the time they become fo.-Would it not, even as a matter of economy, be far better, to devise means to prevent their becoming poor.
-This can best be done, by making every person, when arrived at the age of twenty-one years, an inheritor of something to begin with.
-The rugged face of fociety, chequered with the extremes of affluence and of want, proves that fome extraordinary violence has been committed upon it, and calls on justice for redress.
-The great mass of the poor, in all countries, are become an hereditary race, and it is next to impossible for them to get out of that state of themselves.
-It ought also to be observed, that this mass increases in all countries that are called civilized.
-More persons fall annually into it, than get out of it.
+It is the practice of what has unjustly obtained the name of civilization (and the practice merits not to be called either charity or policy) to make some provision for persons becoming poor and wretched only at the time they become so.
+Would it not, even as a matter of economy, be far better to adopt means to prevent their becoming poor?
+This can best be done by making every person when arrived at the age of twenty-one years an inheritor of something to begin with.

+The rugged face of society, checkered with the extremes of affluence and want, proves that some extraordinary violence has been committed upon it, and calls on justice for redress.
+The great mass of the poor in countries are become an hereditary race, and it is next to impossible them to get out of that state of themselves.
+It ought also to be observed that this mass increases in all countries that are called civilized. re persons fall annually into it than get out of it.

-Though in a plan, in which justice and hus manity are the foundation-principles, interest ought not to be admitted into the calculation, yet it is always of advantage to the establishment of any plan, to shew that it is beneficial as a matter of interest.
-The success of any proposed plan, submitted to public consideration, must finally depend on the numbers interested in supporting it, united with the justice of its principles.
+Though in a plan of which justice and humanity are the foundation principles, interest ought not to be admitted into the calculation, yet it is always of advantage to the establishment of any plan to show that it beneficial as a matter of interest.
+The success of any proposed plan submitted to public consideration must finally depend on the numbers interested in supporting it, united with the justice of its principles.

 The plan here proposed will benefit all, without injuring any.
 It will consolidate the interest of the republic with that of the individual.
-To the numerous class dispossessed of their natural inheritance by the system of landed property, it will be an act of national justice.
-To persons dying possessed of moderate fortunes, it will operate as a tontine to their children, more beneficial than the sum of money paid into the fund: and it will give to the accumulation of riches a degree of security, that none of the old governments of Europe, now tottering on their foundations, can give.
+To the numerous class dispossessed of their natural inheritance by the system of landed property it will be an act of national justice.
+To persons dying possessed of moderate fortunes it will operate as a tontine to their children, more beneficial than the sum of money paid into the fund: and it will give to the accumulation of riches a degree of security that none of old governments of Europe, now tottering on their foundations, can give.

-I do not suppose that more than one family in ten, in any of the countries of Europe, has, when the head of the family dies, a clear property left of five hundred pounds sterling.
-To all fuch, the plan is advantageous.
-That property would pay fifty pounds into the fund, and if there were only two children under age, they would receive fifteen pounds each (thirty pounds) on coming of age, and be entitled to ten pounds a year after fifty.
-It is from the over grown acquisition of property that the fund will support itself; and I know that the possessions of such property in England, though they would eventually be benefited by the protection of nine-tenths of it, will exclaim against the plan.
-But, without entering into any enquiry how they came by that property, let them recollect that they have been the advocates of this war, and that Mr. Pitt has already laid on more new taxes to be raifed annually upon the people of England, and that for supporting the despotism of Austria and the Bourbons, against the liberties of France, than would annually pay all the fums propofed in this plan.
+I do not suppose that more than one family in ten, in any of the countries of Europe, has, when the head of the family dies, a clear property of five hundred pounds sterling.
+To all such the plan is advantageous.
+That property would pay fifty pounds into the fund, and if there were only two children under age they would receive fifteen pounds each (thirty pounds), on coming of age, and be entitled to ten pounds a year after fifty.

+It is from the overgrown acquisition of property that the fund will support itself; and I know that the possessors of such property in England, though they would eventually be benefitted by the protection of nine-tenths of it, will exclaim against the plan.
+But without entering any inquiry how they came by that property, let them recollect that they have been the advocates of this war, and that Mr. Pitt has already laid on more new taxes to be raised annually upon the people of England, and that for supporting the despotism of Austria and the Bourbons against the liberties of France, than would pay annually all the sums proposed in this plan.